 While Employment First prioritizes competitive integrated employment, for those needing some type of publicly funded supports, other services will still be available.
-Alternatives such as non-work Day Programs can continue to be available.
-However, Employment First Makes it clear that working in the general workforce is a priority over other alternatives, and that public systems should make every effort to help the person obtain competitive integrated employment.
+Alternatives such as non-work day programs can continue to be available.
+However, Employment First Makes it clear that working the general workforce is a priority over other alternatives, and that public systems should make every effort to help the person obtain competitive integrated employment.

-For more information, contact Steve Wiseman, Executive Director, or Christy Black at the West Virginia Developmental Disabilities Council.
+For more information contact Steve Wiseman, Executive Director at Steve.A.Wiseman@wv.gov or Christy Black at Christy.D.Black@wv.gov at the West Virginia Developmental Disabilities Council, or by phone at (304) 558-0416

-Steve.A.Wiseman@wv.gov Christy.D.Black@wv.gov